ONS-Innovation/github-repository-archive-tool/README.md

     - ~~Need to separate find repos and manage repos into separate pages instead of using dynamic pills from BS5~~
     - ~~Add table searching~~
     - ~~Add table sorting~~
-    - Add Key contributer and repo type to table
+    - ~~Add Key contributer and repo type to table~~
+    - Add search for contributors
 - Email Notification to Repo Owner at time of storage
 - ~~Some way to prevent archive if needed (checkbox/button in display)~~
 - ~~Archive Repo 30 days from being stored~~